Frontend Development

 terminal-output-{id}cwd-changed-{id}session-closed-{id}transfer-eventsessions-changedconnections-changedotp-requestcloud-sync-status-changedcloud-sync-history-changedcloud-sync-conflict

-Terminal rendering, file browsing, resource monitoring, transfer queues, and the Sync & Backup status / history / conflict UI all sit on top of these events.
+Terminal rendering, file browsing, resource monitoring, transfer queues, and the Cloud Sync status / history / conflict UI all sit on top of these events.

 Workspace model